The "H" tags. Do they matter for SEO?

 A backstory on this blog post

-The reason that I wrote this article today is because a client of ours asked if it was bad if H1 and H2 are the same.
-My answer was that technically yes, but honestly not really.
+The reason that I wrote this article today is that a client of ours asked if it was terrible if H1 and H2 are the same.
+My answer was that technically yes, but honestly, not really.
 Let me explain in further detail.

-Most SEO tools that you use will will flag duplicate H1 And H2 tags or missing H1 or H2 tags.
+Most SEO tools that you use will flag duplicate H1 And H2 tags or missing H1 or H2 tags.
 Technically they are correct.
 This is an SEO no-no, but there is a catch.
 If you have a 200-300 word piece of content, with no media, or anything else, it is going to look a little funky (eh-hem) forced to put a title, H1, and H2 in that small bit of text.
-In my opinion, I putting these in for the sake of stuffing a keyword in there might have done more harm than good at that moment, and in this particular case.
+In my opinion, putting these in for the sake of stuffing a keyword in there might do more harm than good.

 Just having the headings in there will not automatically make your content rank better.
 What will make the content rank better is…..better content!
 Go figure.
-Now if you have better content (typically longer, but not always) then you will find more usefulness for the heading tags.
-If you are using a good amount of these tags, then there is a good chance that your article is going to be much more thorough or in depth.
-Something that would require more sections and subsections.
-Using the tags in this case will make your document more reader-friendly and it will also add structure to your webpage.
+Now, if you have better content (typically longer, but not always), then you will find more usefulness for the heading tags.
+If you are using a good amount of these tags, then there is a good chance that your article is going to be much more thorough or in-depth.
+It will be something that would require more sections and subsections.
+Using the tags, in this case, will make your document more reader-friendly, and it will also add structure to your webpage.
 That is what I believe benefits your SEO.
 Simple keyword stuffing never did anyone any good.

 What are header tags

-Header tags, “H” tags, or headings are larger headings/blocks of texts that are used to break up larger blocks of text.
+Header tags, "H" tags or headings are larger headings/blocks of texts that are used to break up larger blocks of text.
 They also typically change the weight/size/emphasis of the font so that they can stand out.
-The header that is above this paragraph is wrapped in an H1 tag.
-Style can be different depending on the CMS (Content Management System) that you are using but in this article the headings would look like this:
+The header that is above this paragraph is wrapped in an H2 tag.
+Style can be different depending on the CMS (Content Management System) that you are using, but in this article, the headings would look like this: